jsim2010/partite/CONTRACT.md

   - d) architect
   - e) developer
 2) All operatives shall not be able to perform any actions that are not explictly given to one of their assigned roles.
+3) **Founder Appointment:** When a project is created, all operatives responsible for the creation shall be assigned the director role.

 ### A) Directors